CrypShadFox/csvtomodel/README.md

 ## Requirements

 - Blender 2.8 or later
+- latest version of Renderdoc
 - No additional Python modules (uses built-in `csv` and `math` modules)

-## Installation

-1. Download and install Blender from [blender.org](https://www.blender.org/download/).
+---
-2. Ensure you have a CSV file containing vertex data (e.g., exported from RenderDoc).
+ Ensure you have a CSV file containing vertex data (e.g., exported from RenderDoc).
+---

 ## Usage